Land value tax: Real estate values

 The value of land reflects the value it can provide over time.
 This value can be measured by the ground rent that a piece of land receives on the market.
 The present value of ground-rent is the basis for land prices.
 A land value tax (LVT) will reduce the ground rent received by the landlord, and thus will decrease the price of land, holding all else constant.
 The rent charged for land may also decrease as a result of efficiency gains if speculators stop hoarding unused land.

-Real estate bubbles direct savings towards rent seeking activities rather than other investments and can contribute to recessions.
+Real estate bubbles direct savings towards rent-seeking activities rather than other investments and can contribute to recessions.
 Advocates claim that LVT reduces the speculative element in land pricing, thereby leaving more money for productive capital investment.

 At sufficiently high levels, LVT would cause real estate prices to fall by taxing away land rents that would otherwise become 'capitalized' into the price of real estate.
 It also encourages landowners to sell or develop locations that they are not using.
 This might cause some landowners, especially pure landowners, to resist high land value tax rates.
 Landowners often possess significant political influence, which may help explain the limited spread of land value taxes so far.

 Tax incidence

-A land value tax has progressive tax effects, in that it is paid by the owners of valuable land who tend to be the rich, and since the amount of land is fixed, the tax burden cannot be passed on as higher rents or lower wages to tenants, consumers or workers.
+A land value tax has progressive tax effects, in that it is paid by the owners of valuable land who tend to be the rich, and since the amount of land is fixed, the tax burden cannot be passed on as higher rents or lower wages to tenants, consumers, or workers.

+The pass-through rate of taxation, or the fraction of the tax borne by buyers in a market, is given by:

+Where $\epsilon_S = \tfrac{dQ_S}{dp}$ is the slope of the supply curve to producer prices $p$, and $\epsilon_D = \tfrac{dQ_D}{dq}$ is the slope of the demand curve to consumer prices $q$.
+They are closely related, though not always identical, to price elasticities.

+Since land is perfectly inelastically supplied $\epsilon_S = 0$, then:

 Practical issues

-Several practical issues complicate LVT implementation.
-Most notably, it must be: